-Boy, thehave been cursed this offseason, huh?
-First, it was tearing his Achilles tendon on the last play of the 2011 season for the Phillies.
+Boy, the Phillies have been cursed this offseason, huh?
+First, it was Ryan Howard tearing his Achilles tendon on the last play of the 2011 season for the Phillies.
 Then his setback in his rehab.
-Finally, the news that will miss Opening Day and possibly much more, has certainly contained the expectations for another playoff run in 2012.
-Without Utley and Howard, the Phillies are going to struggle to score runs, and who in their right mind will pitch to Hunter Pence with the likes of and on deck?
+Finally, the news that Chase Utley will miss Opening Day and possibly much more, has certainly contained the expectations for another playoff run in 2012.
+Without Utley and Howard, the Phillies are going to struggle to score runs, and who in their right mind will pitch to Hunter Pence with the likes of Ty Wigginton and John Mayberry on deck?
 Pence had his best year at the plate last season, hitting .314-.370-.502 with 22 home runs and 97 RBI.
 His triple slash line benefitted from a career high BABIP of .361 in 2011, so I expect the BA to decline back to his career average of .285 or so, and the runs scored should drop as well.

 The lineup argument is an easy one to debunk.
 Research has shown over and over that lineup protection has little to no bearing on a player's actual stats.
 It's true that playing for a better offensive team will result in more RBI and run opportunities, which is what we are worried about for fantasy, so the point is well taken.
 However, the Phillies lineup as currently constructed is still better than anything Houston threw against the wall last year.
 Pence's situation has improved.